Randomized Block Coordinate DC Programming: Block Coordinate DCA

 \Cref{thm:theorem-gap} yields a comparable result, since in this setting $\phi = f$ satisfies $f(\bm{x}^1) - f(\bm{x}^\star) \leq \frac{L}{2}\norm{\bm{x}^1-\bm{x}^\star}^2$, and the gap takes the form of $\gap^L(\bm{x}^k) = \tfrac{1}{2L} \norm{\nabla f(\bm{x}^k)}^2$.
 Thus, we obtain

 \end{remark}

-Identifying the gap function in \Cref{def:gap} as a measure of first-order stationarity is a key technical aspect of our analysis.
-Notably, standard measures are not suitable for nonsmooth nonconvex optimization problems, motivating recent efforts to explore and reassess alternative definitions \cite{zhang2020complexity,kornowski2021oracle}.
+Identifying the gap function in \Cref{def:gap} as a measure of first-order stationarity is an {important technical component} of our analysis.
+Notably, {many} standard {stationarity} measures are not suitable for nonsmooth nonconvex optimization problems, motivating recent efforts to explore and reassess alternative definitions \cite{zhang2020complexity,kornowski2021oracle}.
 For example, the distance measure

 or the `Frank-Wolfe gap' using a subgradient $\bm{u} \in \partial g(\bm{y})$

 are intractable, meaning that no algorithm can guarantee finding a point satisfying $\epsilon$-closeness in these notions within a finite number of iterations.